 He was sentenced to hard labor.

-And on top of that, if you look at North Korea, while they're firing their missiles over Japan and threatening the continental United States and Guam, well, they're currently starving.
+And on top of that, if you look at North Korea while they're firing their missiles over Japan and threatening the continental United States and Guam, well, they're currently starving the people.

-All while the uh little despot Kim Jong-un lives a life of luxury, and his sister enjoys a prime seat at the opening games of this year's winter Olympics.
+All while the little despot, Kim Jong-un, lives a life of luxury and his sister enjoys a prime seat at the opening games of this year's Winter Olympics.

 And this is where I get into this whole issue about I don't understand the mindset of the left in this country.

-I don't understand anybody that could actually make an argument that it was a good idea to give this this guy's father $3 billion and energy, and we just got a promise that he's never going to build nuclear weapons.
+I don't understand anybody that could actually make an argument that it was a good idea to give this guy's father $3 billion in energy, and we just got to promise that he's never going to build nuclear weapons.

 Now he's building intercontinental ballistic missiles.